bentoml/BentoML/README.md

 ## How BentoML works

-BentoML provides high-level APIs for creating prediction services that's bundled with one or multiple trained models.
-User can define inference APIs with serving logic in the API callback function and specify input/output data format via BentoML's built-in data
+BentoML provides abstractions for creating prediction service that's bundled with one or multiple trained models.
+User can define inference APIs with serving logic with Python code and specify the expected input/output data format:
-adapters:

 ```python
 import pandas as pd

 from bentoml import env, artifacts, api, BentoService
 from bentoml.adapters import DataframeInput
 from bentoml.frameworks.sklearn import SklearnModelArtifact